Dolphin Trips Avoch

 Groam House is situated in Rosemarkie and houses a great collection of Pictish stones including the Rosemarkie Stone which was carved the 8th century and depicts both Pictish and Christian elements.

 And of course, Fortrose is where you will find Chanonry Point where the bottle nose dolphins of the Moray Firth are regularly spotted.
+Take a dolphin boat trip or discover more things to do near the Moray Firth.

 Accommodation in Avoch, Fortrose and Rosemarkie